cheung74/hero/decomp.md

 }
 ```

+## Ans
+Missing setCount function, since useState will return 2 variables, first is the state, second is setState
+Second is onClick method, should be like this
+onClick={() => setCount(previous => previous +1 )}
+since react setState is async action, if we click the button too quick, the state will not update as expected, so we need to access the previous state and add the previous state by 1 to solve the issue.

 ### Q2.
 Events
 Explain the difference between these 4 ways of passing a function to a component. </br>
 What will happen when you click each of these buttons and why?